infinite-table/infinite-react/www/content/docs/learn/tree-grid/overview.page.md

 When referring to rows in the TreeGrid, we'll prefer to use the term `"node"` instead of "row".
 So whenever you see `"node"` in the docs, you should know that it refers to a TreeGrid configuration of Infinite Table.

 Also in the context of the TreeGrid, we'll use the term `"node path"` instead of row id.
-The `"node path"` is the array with the ids of all the parent nodes leading up to the current node.
+The `"node path"` is the array with the ids of all the parent nodes leading down to the current node.
+The node path includes the id of the current node.

 ```tsx {2} title="Node path vs row id"
 const data = [